From Trope to Table

 Every trope has an expiration date.

-Similarly, an archetype that never develops is just a stereotype.
-Which is often fine for a one-scene NPC—every blacksmith doesn’t need a lived-in voice and a private history.
+An archetype that never develops is a stereotype.
+That’s often fine for a one-scene NPC — every blacksmith doesn’t need a lived-in voice and a private history.

-But in a story-game context, where play leans on character choice and change, “cowardly wizard” or “orphan thief” burns out fast.
+In a story-game context, where play leans on character choice and change, “cowardly wizard” or “orphan thief” gets old fast.
 Once the table has seen the one move the label implies, the character stops generating surprises, and scenes start repeating themselves.

-The obvious fix is straightforward enough.
-Seed the next trope before the current one closes, or add the changes that result from in-game play to complicate those initial archetypical assumptions.
+The fix is straightforward.
+Seed the next trope before the current one closes, or let changes that result from play complicate the archetypal assumptions.

 Most importantly, protect your players’ attention budget.
-One dominant trope plus one visible secondary trope is usually enough for a session or even a short run of sessions.
-More can still work, but only when prioritization remains clear and the thread of play stays readable.
+One dominant trope plus one visible secondary trope is usually enough for a session or a short run of sessions.
+More can still work, though only when prioritization remains clear and the thread of play stays readable.

 Operational tools that keep the table moving

-A few concrete tools can help to make tropes behave as procedures instead of labels.
+A few concrete tools help tropes behave as procedures instead of labels.

 A clock is useful when it changes the option space.

 Each tick should be visible in the fiction and should alter conditions in the fiction.
-Avoid using them purely as a notation device, a track with check marks rather than a tabulation of escalating stakes or conditions.
-Blades-style progress clocks are the common template for this method these days.
-Dungeon World’s Fronts do similar work through advancing threats and “grim portents”.
+Avoid using clocks purely as notation — a track with check marks rather than a tabulation of escalating stakes or conditions.
+Blades-style progress clocks are the common template.
+Dungeon World’s Fronts do similar work through advancing threats and “grim portents.”

-My article on how visible constraint and choice architecture can be informed by the context of a narrative is a helpful companion here (Bad Decisions by Design).
+My article on how visible constraint and choice architecture can be informed by narrative context (Bad Decisions by Design) is a useful companion here.

 Example tropes in practice